apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 ## Output Stream Model

-For this specification, an output stream can be viewed as a list of bytes stored in in the client
+For this specification, an output stream can be viewed as a list of bytes stored in the client -the `hsync()` and `hflush()` operations the actions which propagate the data to be visible to other readers of the file and/or made durable.

 ```python
 buffer: List[byte]